poult-lab/daily-word/english_words_ learning.md

 [n] {informal} I've never had plastic surgery, though people always think I've had a nose job.

 "a medical operation on the nose to improve its shape"

-03.jaywalk /ˈdʒeɪwɔːk/

-[v] Jaywalking or walking on roadways is illegal, and operators of these robots who violate the regulations will be fined 30,000 won ($23).

-"to walk along or across a street illegally or without paying attention to the traffic"